Return to site

 Ice baths are easier when taken immediately after exercise, since the body is warmed up with adrenaline which takes away sensations of pain from the cold water.

 However if your aim of exercise is to build muscle, then the ice bath's anti-inflammatory effects will also slow down muscle growth.
-Let the after-burn set in and cool down before letting the cold plunge improve blood flow and remove lactate for a better night's rest.
+Let the after-burn set in and cool down (around 6 hours) before letting the cold plunge improve blood flow and remove lactate for a better night's rest.

 Ice baths can dull pain, but not in a good way